jrendel/LD27/README.md

 Also I have been focused solely on Objective C and the Xcode environment for 2 years, so my code formatting is a mix of what I am used to, and matching what MonoDevelop generates.

 Tools:
--Unity 3D + Futile framework (thanks @MattRix!)
+- Unity 3D + Futile framework
--Gimp
+- Gimp
--Texture Packer
+- Texture Packer
--Glyph Designer
+- Glyph Designer
--cfxr
+- cfxr

 There's a live demo of the game at http://www.jasonrendel.com/LD27/LD27Web